-What does the Republican "Big, Beautiful Bill" mean for domestic clean energy manufacturing?
+What does the "Big, Beautiful Bill" mean for domestic clean energy manufacturing?
 What does it mean for New York?

-Recent federal law established new and expanded domestic energy manufacturing incentives, as well as federal financial support for clean energy projects.
+In 2022, new federal law established new and expanded domestic energy manufacturing incentives, as well as federal financial support for clean energy projects.
 Companies have announced \$3.3 billion worth of investments in clean manufacturing in New York, 19th most of any state, that benefit from these new and expanded federal incentives.
 According to the announcements, these projects will create 7,400 jobs for New Yorkers.

-The "Big, Beautiful Bill" would cut access to key domestic energy incentives - like tax credits and federal grants and loans programs - these projects rely on.
+The "Big, Beautiful Bill", signed into law in July 2025, will cut access to key domestic energy incentives - like tax credits and federal grants and loans programs - these projects rely on.

-For example, the "Big, Beautiful Bill" would kill the Advanced Manufacturing Tax Credit (45X), which provides companies an incentive for making critical components of clean technologies like solar panels, wind turbines, and batteries.
-The "Big, Beautiful Bill" also kills tax credits that support building clean electricity projects like wind and solar (45Y, 48E), and include bonus incentives if the materials are sourced from the U.S. These credits work together to boost domestic manufacturing by supporting domestic manufacturing of clean energy components (45X) and the deployment of those clean electricity projects (45Y, 48E) creating new markets for American-made clean tech.
+For example, the "Big, Beautiful Bill" add restrictions to the Advanced Manufacturing Tax Credit (45X), which provides companies an incentive for making critical components of clean technologies like solar panels, wind turbines, and batteries.
+The "Big, Beautiful Bill" also phases out tax credits that support building clean electricity projects like wind and solar (45Y, 48E), and include bonus incentives if the materials are sourced from the U.S. These credits worked together to boost domestic manufacturing by supporting domestic manufacturing of clean energy components (45X) and the deployment of those clean electricity projects (45Y, 48E) creating new markets for American-made clean tech.

-These tax credits, combined with low-cost loans from the Department of Energy and grant programs from multiple agencies create good jobs in our communities.
+These tax credits, combined with low-cost loans from the Department of Energy and grant programs from multiple agencies, create good jobs in our communities.
 Manufacturing jobs in most New York counties already pay an average \$20,000 more annually than private non-manufacturing jobs.
-And to claim many of the tax credits, companies are required to pay prevailing wages and offer apprenticeships.
+And to claim many of the tax credits, companies are incentivized to pay prevailing wages and offer apprenticeships.
 That means those 7,400 new jobs will be high-quality, family-sustaining jobs that improve the lives of everyday Americans.